Nooble12/CISC191-Architect1/README.md

 ## Running
 java -jar Server/target/Server-1.0.0.jar
 java -jar Client/target/Client-1.0.0.jar

+## Game not running
+If the game is not running, the database might be down.
+Comment out "context = SpringApplication.run(Main.class, args);" in the main class to run without database.

 ## Module 1:
   In the game, a one-dimensional array stores a loot table of items that the player can roll to obtain items.